Jeanne Shaheen: 2002

 After three two-year terms as governor, Shaheen declined to run for a fourth, instead choosing to run for the U.S. Senate in 2002.
-Republican John E. Sununu defeated her by a 51 percent to 47 percent margin (19,751 votes).
+Republican John E. Sununu defeated her by 19,751 votes.
 In an interview with the Concord Monitor, Shaheen attributed her loss in part to "discussion about the job that [she] did as governor."
 At that time, early Republican advertisements slammed her support for putting a sales tax on the ballot or faulted her for failing schools.

-In June 2004, former Republican consultant Allen Raymond pleaded guilty to jamming Democratic Party lines set up to get New Hampshire Democrats to the polls in 2002, which some (most notably former Senator Bob Smith, whom Sununu defeated in the Republican primary) believe contributed to Shaheen's loss.
-A judge sentenced Raymond to five months in jail in February 2005.
-Charles McGee, the former state GOP executive director, was sentenced to seven months for his role.
+In June 2004, former Republican consultant Allen Raymond pleaded guilty to jamming the phone lines of the New Hampshire Democratic Party's 2002 get-out-the-vote operation; some believe this interference contributed to Shaheen's loss, including former Senator Bob Smith, whom Sununu had defeated in the Republican primary.
+In February 2005, a judge sentenced Raymond to five months in prison.
+Former state GOP executive director Charles McGee was sentenced to seven months for his role.

 Raymond alleged that James Tobin, Northeast field director for the National Republican Senatorial Committee, masterminded the plot.
-In December 2005, Tobin was convicted of two federal felonies arising from the phone-jamming and sentenced to ten months in prison, but that conviction was reversed on appeal.
+In December 2005, Tobin was convicted of two federal felonies arising from the phone-jamming and sentenced to ten months in prison, but his conviction was reversed on appeal.
 In October 2008, prosecutors filed two new felony indictments charging that Tobin lied to an FBI agent when he was interviewed in 2003 about his role in the phone-jamming case.
 These charges were summarily dismissed in 2009 after the federal judge in Maine's District Court found them motivated by "vindictive prosecution".